oVirt/ovirt-site/source/feature/ha-vm-reservation.html.md

 **Concept**
 The HA VM reservation mechanism will be implemented in two phases: for the first phase the oVirt manager will be enhanced with monitoring capabilities. oVirt will continuously monitor the clusters in the system, for each Cluster the system will analyze its hosts, determining if the HA VMs on that host can survive the failover of that host by migrating to another host.
 In the event that an HA VM cannot migrate upon a Host failure, an Alert will be presented to the end user.

-The monitoring procedure can be logically be divided into two.
-The first logical unit will search for a single host that can contain all of VMs from the failover host.

-*   A pseudo code for that:

-         1. mark for each host x:  ClusterHAStateOK(x) = false;
-         2. for each host x in the cluster do:
-         3.     calculate the host x HA resources -> resourceHA(x)
-         4.     for each host y in the cluster, y<>x do:
-         5.         calculate the host y free resources -> resourceFree(y);
-         6.         if  (resourceHA(x) < resourceFree(y) )  then mark ClusterHAStateOK(x) = true; //x can be migrated in case of failover
-         7. for each host x  do: if ClusterHAStateOK(x) == false, add to Alert
-         8. raise Alert

-In case we did not find a match, the second logical unit will split the host into VMs and will try to find several host that will replace the failover host.
+The monitoring procedure can be logic: split the host into HA VMs and try to find several host that will replace the failover host.

 *   A pseudo code for that: